LathamAudio/LathamAudioWebsite/projects/content/posts/0004-MountainDragon-UnrealProject.md

 <!-- ![Mountain Dragon in Maps](/projects/images/0004-MountainDragon/MountainDragon.gif) -->
 ## Adding the Mountain Dragon to other maps
-Now that we have a dragon that can walk, fly, attack, breathe fire, launch fireballs we don't just want to use the test environment.
-The "Stylized Fantasy Provencal" environment is an appropriate setting for testing out your dragon sound design.
+Now that we have a dragon that can walk, fly, attack, breathe fire, launch fireballs we don't just want to use the test third person map.
+The "Stylized Fantasy Provencal" level is an appropriate looking setting for testing out your dragon sound design.
 1. From Fab.com download "**Stylized Fantasy Provencal**", and add it to your project
 	- https://www.fab.com/listings/ced19ea1-31ed-437f-ae64-2b6b1561fede
 2. Open the "Main" level located in "StylizedProvencal/Maps"
 3. With the Default Pawn set in the Game Mode set you should be able to download envoronments from Fab.com and use the Mountain Dragon in all of them!

+### Next up... working with Metasounds and Wwise to add your own sound design!

 ## If you have any questions contact me at: [chris@lathamaudio.com](mailto:chris@lathamaudio.com)